advancedfx/advancedfx-prop/readme.txt

   miscellaneous

 resources/
-  files that should be packaged with an release, curently you have to copy them manually!
+  files that should be packaged with an release, use copy_resources_release.bat.

 shared/
   files and source code used in more than one project go here